tibbben/geospatial-visualization/course_description.md

 ###Course Description:

 This course introduces the student to Geographic Information Systems (GIS) and how to apply GIS technologies in architectural design and urban planning contexts.
-Three principal activities will be emphasized: how to find, access, and use pre-existing GIS datasets; how to use industry standard tools such as ArcGIS and QGIS to perform basic analysis of geospatial data; and how to use ArcGIS and QGIS to transform and export geospatial data for use with applications such as Illustrator, AutoCAD and Rino.
+Three principal activities will be emphasized: how to find, access, and use pre-existing GIS datasets; how to use industry standard tools such as ArcGIS and QGIS to perform basic analysis of geospatial data; and how to use ArcGIS and QGIS to transform and export geospatial data for use with applications such as Illustrator, AutoCAD and Rino [ need to flesh out more ].
 A series of hands on lab based exercises will build student GIS skill sets and encourage students to produce materials applicable to real-world projects in their respective design studios.
 The class is designed to provide a basic introduction to geographic information systems, to foster spatial literacy, and to generate skills that will enable students to engage in geospatial storytelling and advanced cartographic projects.

-In these unusual and extra-ordinary times we are making every effort to provide instruction at the same level as it would be if everyone were able to attend class in person, use university resources without restriction, and have access to all printed library materials without restriction.
-To provide the best learning experience will take collective effort and flexibility from all of us, and we welcome your input into how the class is (and is not) working as the semester unfolds.
-Please be aware that if, at any time, we determine that conditions are unsafe and/or pedagogically untenable, then *we reserve the right to change how we are operating (in both format and content), in order to promote the safest and most rewarding intellectual experience under the current conditions.*

 ---